atlas-php/assets/docs/Full-API.md

 Uploads honor configuration stored under `atlas-assets.uploads`:

 - `allowed_extensions`: optional whitelist of extensions (case-insensitive, without dots) that files must match.
-When populated, uploads outside the list are rejected with `DisallowedExtensionException`.
+When populated, uploads outside the list are rejected with `Atlas\Assets\Exceptions\DisallowedExtensionException`.
 - `blocked_extensions`: optional blocklist of extensions that are always rejected.
 - Passing `allowed_extensions` to the upload helpers overrides the configured whitelist for that single call; blocklists still apply.